SachinTemgar/Applied-Business-Frameworks/README.md

 | **Frameworks** | Jobs-to-Be-Done (JTBD), RICE Scoring, SWOT, Competitive Positioning, Product Roadmap |
 | **The Question** | Why did Netflix's gaming push fail to gain traction despite 250M+ subscribers? |

-> Less than 1% of subscribers play Netflix games, averaging 8 minutes per month.
-The failure isn't game quality.
-It's context mismatch.
-Netflix is a lean-back platform; gaming is a lean-forward experience.
-Launching mobile-first ignored that 70% of Netflix consumption happens on TVs.
-The analysis builds a 12-month product roadmap with RICE-prioritized initiatives, proposing a TV-first cloud gaming strategy anchored to franchise IP (Stranger Things, Squid Game) and measured by Subscriber Churn Delta rather than raw playtime.
+> Less than 1% of Netflix subscribers touch the games.
+Average playtime: 8 minutes a month.
+The games aren't bad.
+The problem is where and how they show up.
+Netflix is a couch experience.
+You open it to zone out, not to lean in.
+Gaming needs the opposite energy.
+On top of that, they launched on mobile when 70% of viewing happens on TVs.
+This analysis maps out a 12-month pivot: move to TV-first cloud gaming, build games around the shows people already love (Stranger Things, Squid Game), and stop measuring success by playtime.
+The real metric is whether gamers cancel less.
+That's the number that justifies the bet.

 ---